Versatile Video Coding: Broadcast

-The Brazilian SBTVD Forum selected VVC for Brazil's upcoming TV 3.0.

 The Brazilian SBTVD Forum will adopt the MPEG-I VVC codec in its forthcoming broadcast television system, TV 3.0, expected to launch in 2024.

-It will be used alongside MPEG-5 LC EVC as a video base layer encoder for broadcast and broadband delivery.
+It will be used alongside MPEG-5 LCEVC as a video base layer encoder for broadcast and broadband delivery.

 The European organization DVB Project, which governs digital television broadcasting standards, announced 24 February 2022 that VVC was now part of its tools for broadcasting.

 The DVB tuner specification used throughout Europe, Australia, and many other regions has been revised to support the VVC (H.266) video codec, the successor to HEVC.